mushcatshiro/CS-basics/Software Engineering/aws/security.md

 - DNS logs
 - other logs (EKS, RDS, ....)

+> think account and networks

 EventBridge rules can be setup to notify on the findings and bridged to SNS or lambda.
-It also has a deficated finding for crypto currency attacks.
+It also has a dedicated finding for crypto currency attacks.
+Disabling the service will delete all remaining data including findings and configuration.

 ## Amazon Inspector